zaiisao/Documentation/en/Agora Platform/security.md

 - The version of the impacted SDK or solution.
 - Description of the potential risks.
 - Miscellaneous technical details, such as your system configurations, methods or steps for reproducing the issue.

+To better protect our system and customers, Agora also invites security researchers to report any bug or vulnerabilities they discover to us.
+Click [here](../../en/Agora%20Platform/bug_bounty.md) to know more.

 ## Security FAQ